pantheon-systems/documentation/source/docs/articles/sites/load-testing-with-blazemeter.md

 In order to configure your load test, you’ll need to calculate concurrent users, which are the number of users on the site at the same time.
 There are a couple of approaches depending on the metrics:

-**Convert visits per hour to concurrent users**
+####Convert visits per hour to concurrent users

 concurrent_users = (hourly_visits * time_on_site) / 3600

 Example: If you have 1,000 visits per hour, and each visitor stays on the average 3 minutes (180 seconds) on your site, that means you would have (1000 * 180) / 3600 = 50 concurrent users.

-**Convert visits per month to concurrent users:**
+####Convert visits per month to concurrent users

 concurrent_users = (monthly_visits * time_on_site) / (3600 * 24 * 30)

 ##Current vs. Estimated Metrics

 If the site is live elsewhere and you have current traffic metrics, great!
-If not you can estimate traffic numbers and patterns once the site goes live.
+If not, you can estimate traffic numbers and patterns once the site goes live.
 Your best bet is to run the load test with more concurrent users than you expect.
-For sites with historical traffic spikes, test based on those patterns to make sure your site will handle the load.
+If you have historical data, use your previous high water mark for traffic when testing to insure your site can handle peak load.

 Aside from concurrent users, you’ll want to map out user behavior and time spent on the site.

-##Running a Test
+##Your First Load Test

-First, [install the Chrome plugin](https://chrome.google.com/webstore/detail/blazemetertheloadtesti/mbopgmdnpcbohhpnfglgohlbhfongabi?hl=en) on your Chrome browser.
+First, [install the Chrome plugin](https://chrome.google.com/webstore/detail/blazemetertheloadtesti/mbopgmdnpcbohhpnfglgohlbhfongabi?hl=en) on your Chrome browser and [register for a free account with Blazemeter](http://blazemeter.com).
 Next, navigate to the site you'd like to test and click the BlazeMeter icon to open settings and begin recording.
 You'll have several configuration options:

 - Record/Follow Me: Select **Record**
-- Name of the test: Name your test configuration in a brief, clientspecific way, such as "Marked Private Authenticated" or "Marked Private Anon"
+- Name of the test: Name your test configuration in a brief, client-specific way
-- Concurrency: The number calculated according to client provided metrics
+- Concurrency: The number you calculated for concurrent users
 - Load Origin: Dependent on project and traffic as outlined by client
 - User Agent: Default
 - Filter Pattern: The default filter pattern will be set to include `http://*/*` and `https://*/*` You'll want to designate the top level domain.